esa/pykep/paper/paper.md

 ephemeris-agnostic and straightforward to test with analytical models before switching to full SPICE data.

+A deliberate architectural choice that runs throughout the library is the complete avoidance of inheritance.
+Rather than requiring users to subclass abstract base classes—a pattern that introduces coupling, fragile hierarchies, and verbose boilerplate, `pykep` relies on *type erasure*: any object that satisfies a documented concept (i.e., exposes the right methods with the right signatures) is accepted by the corresponding algorithm or container, regardless of its type.
+This gives rise to the pervasive *user-defined* vocabulary in the API: `udpla` (user-defined planet-like object), `udp` (user-defined problem), `uda` (user-defined algorithm), and so on.
+Each prefix signals that the corresponding slot in the system accepts any conforming type, not a prescribed class hierarchy.
+The result is an interface that is simultaneously extensible, a researcher can plug in a custom ephemeris, propagator, or objective function with a handful of Python lines—and free from the cognitive overhead of classical object-oriented inheritance patterns.

-Trajectory optimization problems are exposed as *user-defined problem* (`udp`) objects compatible with `pagmo` [@pagmo], so that any optimizer in the `pagmo` ecosystem—differential evolution, particle swarm, self-adaptive evolution strategies, and branch-and-bound—can be applied without modification.
+Trajectory optimization problems are exposed as *user-defined problem* (`udp`) objects compatible with `pagmo` [@pagmo], so that any optimizer in the `pagmo` ecosystem (e.g. differential evolution, particle swarm, self-adaptive evolution strategies, and branch-and-bound) can be applied without modification.
 The design separates the mathematical primitives (C++) from the optimization problem definitions (Python/C++) and auxiliary tools such as visualization and low-thrust approximations [@approximations] (pure Python).
 This layering keeps the library maintainable and makes it